MattFalahe/SeAT-Discord-Pings/README.md

 - Ensure the scheduler is running (check crontab)
 - Verify queue workers are processing jobs
 - Check if the scheduled ping is marked as active
+- Verify times are being set correctly in EVE time

 ### Permission Issues
 - Run `php artisan discordpings:setup --grant-admin` to grant admin permissions